About the Program

 Faculty and Instructors

-Julia Q. Bryan-Wilson, Associate Professor.
+Julia Q. Bryan-Wilson, Professor.
 Contemporary art, feminist theory, queer theory.

 Christopher Hallett, Professor.
 Classics, Roman art, visual culture, portraiture, Hellenistic art, Roman Asia Minor, Hellenistic and Roman Egypt.